acode/FunctionScript/README.md

 FunctionScript arose out of a need to introduce developers with little programming experience, but familiarity with JavaScript, to full-stack API development and best practices around defining and connecting HTTP application interfaces.
-As such, the goals of the language are significantly different than [TypeScript](https://github.com/microsoft/TypeScript).
+For this reason, the goals of the language are significantly different than [TypeScript](https://github.com/microsoft/TypeScript).
 Please be respectful of this fact while engaging with the growing community.

 FunctionScript is the primary specification underpinning the [Standard Library](https://stdlib.com) API development and integration platform.
-As such, you can start building with FunctionScript **immediately** using [Code on Standard Library](https://code.stdlib.com/?sample=t&filename=functions/__main__.js), right in your web browser.
+You can start building with FunctionScript **immediately** using [Code on Standard Library](https://code.stdlib.com/?sample=t&filename=functions/__main__.js), right in your web browser.
 An animated example has been provided below.